-- Certificate of Veterinary Inspection with animals properly identified (see Animal Identification section above). - Rabies vaccination is required for all cattle 4 months of age or older (see above). - All cattle must be must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
+- Certificate of Veterinary Inspection with animals properly identified.
+See Animal Identification section above. - Rabies vaccination is required for all cattle 4 months of age or older (see above). - All cattle must be negative to an approved test appropriate to detect Bovine Viral Diarrhea persistent infection (BVD-PI).
 The date and results of the testing must be noted on the certificate of veterinary inspection. - All cattle must be vaccinated against bovine respiratory disease complex including bovine respiratory syncytial virus, bovine virus diarrhea, infectious bovine rhinotracheitis and parainfluenza with a product administered in a manner and time frame adequate to confer protective immunity for these diseases for the duration of the fair.

-Sheep
+Sheep .

-- Certificate of Veterinary Inspection with animals individually identified with USDA approved individual scrapie program identification.
-Identification must be one of the following: 1) USDA approved tags or 2) a legible USDA approved flock tattoo and individual animal ID number or 3) electronic ID if the sheep is enrolled in the Scrapie Flock Certification Program. - For information on scrapie ID, contact USDA at 518-858-1424. - Rabies vaccination is required for all sheep 4 months of age or older (see above). - The CVI must contain a written statement from the issuing Category 2 accredited veterinarian that the flock of origin was inspected after May 1 of the current year and no evidence of contagious, infectious or communicable diseases was found. - If evidence of soremouth (contagious ecthyma) is found on any sheep, the entire exhibit including the affected animals shall immediately be removed from the fair premises with the holding pens cleaned and disinfected immediately after removal.
+Certificate of Veterinary Inspection with animals individually identified with\USDA approved scrapie identification.
+Identification must be one of the following: 1) USDA approved tags or 2) a legible USDA approved flock tattoo and individual animal ID number or 3) electronic implant device (microchip) if the sheep is

+- enrolled in the Scrapie Flock Certification Program.
+For information on scrapie ID, contact USDA at 1-866-USDA-TAG (1-866-873-2824). - Rabies vaccination is required for all sheep 4 months of age or older (see above). - The CVI must contain a written statement from the issuing Category 2 accredited veterinarian that the flock of origin was inspected after May 1 of the current year and no evidence of contagious, infectious or communicable diseases was found. - If evidence of soremouth (contagious ecthyma) is found on any sheep, the entire exhibit including the affected animals shall immediately be removed from the fair premises with the holding pens cleaned and disinfected immediately after removal.